hms5232/laravel-swagger/README.md

 php artisan vendor:publish --provider "Hms5232\LaravelSwagger\LaravelSwaggerServiceProvider"
 ```

-If you want to override exists config file, excute command with `--force` flag.
+If you want to override the exists config file, execute command with `--force` flag.

-See config file for detail information.
+See the config file for detail information.

 ### Manually register